rayanlevrai/chatgpt-gammu/README.md

 - Complete your informations in `db_sql.py` before run it.

 Now you are just complete few informations in `chatgpt.sh` script and modify the RunOnReceive in `/etc/gammu-smsdrc` for the script path and you are ready for launch !

+Used in a Raspberry Pi 3B+ with a modem huawei E3276